Skip to content

 High-quality, cold-pressed vegetable oils are good sources of fat.

 Let's start with the minimum recommendation.
 The Food and Agriculture Organization of the United Nations (FAO) recommends an intake of At least 15 percent of the calorie intake.
-With an intake of 1,800 calories, that would be 270 calories obtained from lipids, i.e. around 29 grams of fat.4
+With an intake of 1,800 calories, that would be 270 calories derived from lipids, or about 29 grams of fat.4

-And the German Society for Nutrition (DGE) recommends that from the age of 15, 30 percent of calories should come from lipids.
+And the German Society for Nutrition (DGE) recommends that from the age of 15, 30 percent of calories should be supplied by lipids.
 For Children between 1 and 14 years, the recommendation is 30-35 percent.
 Likewise for pregnant and breastfeeding women.1:

 Fats are great Energy suppliers.
-They contain 9.3 calories per gram of fat.
-Fats are a good source of calories, especially if you have an increased calorie requirement.
-They are also important for the Absorption of the fat-soluble Vitamins A, D, E and K responsible.
+Per gram of fat they contain 9.3 calories.
+Especially with an increased calorie requirement, fats are a good source to meet the demand.
+Furthermore, they are essential for the Uptake of the fat soluble Vitamins A, D, E and K responsible.
 Lipids are also used for the Production of bile acid and hormones needed.
-Another function of fats, which has already been mentioned, is that they Flavor carrier and thus ensure that our meals taste good in the first place.
-As fat depots, lipids have other functions, namely thermal insulation and the function of a pressure cushion.
+Another and already mentioned function of fats is that they are Flavor carrier and thus ensure that our meals taste good in the first place.
+As fat depots, lipids have other functions, namely thermal insulation and also the function as a pressure cushion.

 The elementary Functions of lipids: